Jay and the Americans: Career pinnacle

-Soon they signed with United Artists Records.
-With Jay Traynor singing lead, they first hit the Billboard charts in 1962 with the tune "She Cried", which reached No. 5 (later covered by The Shangri-Las, Aerosmith, and others).
+The group signed with United Artists Records, with which Leiber and Stoller had a production deal.
+Their first single, "Tonight", became a local hit, selling 45,000 copies in the New York area.
+Their second single, "Dawning", initially flopped, but six months after its release a disc jockey on the West Coast played the B-side, "She Cried" (a cover of a Ted Daryll song), for six hours straight, and listeners responded.
+With Jay Traynor singing lead, Jay and the Americans first hit the Billboard charts in 1962 with "She Cried", which reached No. 5.
 The next two singles did not fare as well, and Traynor left the group.
-After Traynor left the group, vocalist and guitarist Martin Joe Kupersmith of another group, the Empires, joined the Jay and the Americans, adopting the stage name Marty Sanders.
-Sanders brought his Empires bandmate David Black (né Blatt) of "The Empires" in to take Traynor's place as lead vocalist (after David first agreed to adopt the stage name Jay Black), and Black sang lead for the rest of the group's major hits.
+Vocalist and guitarist Martin Joe Kupersmith joined Jay and the Americans, adopting the stage name Marty Sanders.
+Sanders had already been playing with Jay and the Americans on tour and on their debut LP.
+Sanders brought his bandmate from The Empires, David Black (né Blatt), in to take Traynor's place as lead vocalist (after David first agreed to adopt the stage name Jay Black), and Black sang lead for the rest of the group's major hits.

 They recorded "Only in America", a song originally meant for The Drifters.
+It reached number 25 in Billboard, which was far short of the success of "She Cried", but a welcome return to the charts after the failure of their previous two singles.
 Other notable hits for Jay and the Americans were "Come a Little Bit Closer" in 1964, which hit No. 3, "Cara Mia", which peaked at No. 4, and "Let's Lock the Door (And Throw Away the Key)", which reached No. 11, in 1965.
 They also recorded a commercial for H.I.S.
 Slacks and a public service announcement for the Ad Council, featuring a backing track by Brian Wilson and Phil Spector.
 Two tracks from this era later found favor with the Northern Soul crowd: "Got Hung Up Along The Way" and "Living Above Your Head".